xvillaneau/poke-sprite-python/README.md

 This is a project for fun based on the [Pokémon Sprite Decompression Explained] video by the _Retro Games Mechanics Explained_ YouTube channel.
-The goal is to reproduce the image compression and decompression algorithm used in the Pokémon Blue (which I played), Red and Yellow games for the Nintendo Gameboy.
+The goal is to reproduce the image compression and decompression algorithm used in the Pokémon Blue (which I played), Red and Yellow games for the Nintendo Game Boy.

 **Progress:** Should work for all valid sprites and some of the glitched Pokémon (MissingNo confirmed to work).